worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 -	The code produces *only* the outputs included in the manuscript.
 -	The code produces *all* statistical tables, data visualization, and any in-text numeric references not directly drawn from tables.

 When the reproducibility verification is successfully completed, the reviewer will issue a report indicating the scope and completion of the verification.
+If the appendix contains more than 10 exhibits, the reviewer will randomly select 10 for review using a randomization code, which will be made available upon request.
 Sections of papers that are theoretical or involve model-based simulations will be excluded from the verification process; the reproducibility certificate will note whether any results were excluded from the verification.

 ## Reproducibility package publication